swisscom/splunk-addon-powershell/README.md

 ## Sourcetypes

-Following sourcetype is used for field extraction.
+Following source is used for field extraction.

 ```
-sourcetype="XmlWinEventLog:Microsoft-Windows-PowerShell/Operational"
+source="XmlWinEventLog:Microsoft-Windows-PowerShell/Operational"
 ```

 ## Changelog